openshift/enhancements/enhancements/windows-containers/health-management.md

 is waiting for the HNS network to be created in order to create an HNS endpoint.
 In that specific case, the PowerShell script which creates the endpoint should include a retry period which waits for the needed Network to exist.

+Services marked with `bootstrap: true` will start before any others.
+Bootstrap services cannot depend on a non-bootstrap service; WICD will throw an error if this is detected.
+Similarly, each service that has the bootstrap flag set as true must have a higher priority than all non-bootstrap services.
+WICD will throw an error if this is not the case.
+There should be no overlap in the priorities of bootstrap services and controller services.

 For example, if the service ConfigMap had an entry with the following data:
 ```json
 {